 A CDI must become a CAP Senior Member, which includes a fingerprint card, background check, and payment of national and local dues.

-CAP Regulation 265-1 states that a CDI must have completed the Training Leaders of Cadets (TLC) seminar, the CAP Basic Instructor Course, and obtain a letter of recommendation from a reputable member of his or her local community who verifies that the applicant is spiritually, morally, and emotionally qualified to serve as a Character Development Instructor
+CAPR 80-1: CAP Chaplain Corps states that a CDI must have completed the Training Leaders of Cadets (TLC) seminar, the CAP Basic Instructor Course, and obtain a letter of recommendation from a reputable member of his or her local community who verifies that the applicant is spiritually, morally, and emotionally qualified to serve as a Character Development Instructor

 Make a Difference in Our Cadets’ Lives